 Having to undertake a business valuation can add complexity, time, and expense to any divorce proceeding.
 At Halligan LLC, we understand the difficulties that spouses face with business valuations in divorce; the spouse who owns the business interests is reluctant to give up his or her hard work, while the other spouse may be concerned that marital assets are being concealed.

 With our background in business, Halligan LLC has had many successes helping clients in divorce cases involving business interests, professional practices, and high assets.
-Contact us today at (720) 571-0053 to schedule a free initial consultation to learn more about your legal rights and options in divorce proceedings.
+Contact us today at (720) 571-0053 to schedule an initial consultation to learn more about your legal rights and options in divorce proceedings.

 Couples Frequently Dispute the Value of Business Interests

 Unless a couple has a prenuptial or postnuptial agreement setting forth how business interests owned by the spouses are to be divided in divorce, or a spouse can prove all or part of business interests are separate property, the value of business interests held by spouses will be subject to and considered in equitable distribution of the marital estate, which is the division of marital assets between spouses in divorce.

 Even if a business interest was started or acquired prior to a marriage, or all or part of the business interest may be separate property, any increase in the value of the interest during the marriage can still be treated as marital property considered in equitable distribution of the marital estate.

 When both spouses own an interest in the same business, it can lead to disputes over whether both spouses will be able to keep their interests or keep working on the business or whether the business interests will be divided. .

 Calculating Assets for Equitable Distribution, Alimony, and Child Support